Chapter 3 Update, 09.18.2020

 Dear Church Family,

-Our “Chapter 3” Re-Opening Team, Elders, and Pastors have chosen a target date of August 2 for an outdoor service in the lawn area of our campus.
+Our “Chapter 3” Re-Opening Team, Elders, and Pastors have chosen a target date of October 4th for another outdoor service in the lawn area of our campus.
 There would be one service at 10 am.
 We are currently getting the equipment to be able to livestream without “drops” through a much more reliable service than we used in March.
 This will allow the majority of you (who told us in the survey that you would prefer to worship at home right now) to experience the same service online at 10 as well.
-This would be a one-time experiment to see how many people attend, how valuable attenders assess it to be with the limitations, and how our Chapter 3, Elder and Pastor Teams evaluate it.
-It could turn into a weekly service until the rainy season, a monthly service or a one-time event.
+This would be a once a month experiment to see how many people attend, how valuable attenders assess it to be with the limitations, and how our Chapter 3, Elder and Pastor Teams evaluate it.

-As you know, our County and State are seeing COVID-19 numbers going quickly in the wrong direction, so this plan is subject to change any time up to August 1.
-As I am writing this on July 3, our County just got put on the State’s “watch list.”
-Check the Chapter 3 tab on the website and weekly e-mail for updates this month.
+As you know, our County and State are seeing COVID-19 numbers going quickly in the wrong direction, so this plan is subject to change at any time.
+As I am writing, our County just got put on the State’s “watch list.”
 Recently, outdoor services were approved for more than 100 people total, which finally helps a church our size to consider holding them.
 If this number goes back to 100 or even less, we will reassess the value of holding the service.

 Who this service is for: